 6. Problems With The Thermostat

 An unreliable thermostat might cause several issues, so it is critical to determine a routine plan (at the very least once a quarter) to be sure that the thermostat is operating as it should.
 It’s a quick test.
 You just simply start by making sure the thermostat is placed in the appropriate position and has the correct setting and that the boiler turns off when you decrease the temperature setting and then back on again when you increase the temperature setting.

 The above problems are the main ones that our gas engineers are contacted for.
 If you are in any doubt at all then it is safer to contact a trained gas engineer that is on the Gas Safe register to take a look and advise you.

-If you do have an issue with your gas boiler and want a 24 hour boiler repair then contact our Hartlepool team and book a visit with one of our local 24 hr emergency gas boiler repair engineers.
+If you do have a problem with your gas boiler and want a 24 hour boiler repair then contact our Hartlepool team and book a visit with one of our local 24 hour emergency gas boiler repair engineers.